c-arnab/WAWSydney.com/_posts/events/2013-04-09-Web-Analytics-Wednesday-April-2013.md

 #### Talks

 * [Michael Browitt](http://www.powerfront.com.au/michael-browitt/w1/i1020912/): **[inside.tm](http://www.inside.tm)** a real-time look inside your website, visualizing online stores like physical stores.
 Very cool!
+* [George Wright](http://www.smh.com.au/it-pro/blog/smoke-and-mirrors), Head - Future Services, Fairfax Media: **Big Data Benefits Marketing**, a sweeping tale of some of our data driven decisions we have made which influenced our new redesign and other product improvements.
+* [Simon Rumble](http://simonrumble.com/): **The coming cookieocalypse** charts the problems that Firefox's change to third-party cookie handling will cause, how we might get around them in web analytics, and what vendors are doing about it.
 * Got something you want to talk about?
 Get in touch and do a talk.

 #### Where and when?